dvidelabs/flatcc/test/monster_test_concat/README.txt

-This test is identical to monster_test_solo, except for directing output to a file directly with --concat.
+This test is identical to monster_test_solo, except for directing output to a file directly with --outfile.